-When a person is unable to work due to disability, the individual may be eligible to receive social security disability insurance (SSDI) benefits.
+When a person is unable to work due to disability, the individual may be eligible to receive Social Security Disability Insurance (SSDI) benefits.
 These benefits are intended to help people pay for their necessities when they are unable to earn an income.
-While the insurance program is managed by the federal government, it is funded by paycheck deductions.
-People who have worked throughout their lives have paid into SSDI, and applying for benefits simply allows disabled individuals to access the insurance benefits that they have accrued over time.
+While the insurance program is managed by the federal government through the Social Security Administration (SSA), it is funded by paycheck deductions.
+People who have worked throughout their lives have paid into SSDI, and applying for benefits allows disabled individuals to access the insurance benefits that they have accrued over time.

-Supraventricular tachycardia (SVT) is a disorder that is present when the electrical impulse in a person’s heart causes it to beat much faster than normal when they are not stressed, ill or exerting themselves physically.
-The heart beats at a rate between 100 and 300 times per minute when this condition is active.
+SVT is a disorder that occurs when the electrical impulse in a person’s heart causes it to beat much faster than normal when they are not stressed, ill, or exerting themselves physically.
+The heart beats at a rate of 100 to 300 times per minute when this condition is active.
 Episodes can end without medical intervention, but some people require treatment to get the heart to beat at a normal rate again.

 People who take medications with stimulants in them are more likely to develop SVT.
 Treatment options include medication and vagal maneuvers.
-Vagal maneuvers like intentionally gagging or coughing may help to slow the heartbeat.
-Ongoing SVT episodes typically require the sufferer to take medication on a daily basis, and some sufferers undergo a procedure known as a catheter ablation in order to lessen the severity and frequency of episodes.
+Vagal maneuvers, such as intentionally gagging or coughing, may help to slow the heartbeat.
+Ongoing SVT episodes typically require the sufferer to take medication on a daily basis, and some sufferers must undergo a procedure called catheter ablation to lessen the severity and frequency of episodes.

-Many people who suffer from Supraventricular Tachycardia are not aware that they have the condition because of a lack of symptoms.
+Many people who suffer from supraventricular tachycardia are unaware that they have the condition because of a lack of symptoms.
 Symptoms are usually present when SVT episodes are frequent and ongoing.
-Episodes can also last a long time, and a sustained rapid heartbeat will cause more symptoms to occur.
+Episodes can also last a long time, and a sustained rapid heartbeat can cause more symptoms to occur.

 - Heart palpitations